 - Cook time 20 minutes

 1 1/2 pounds

-whole, shell-on shrimp (if you can find them with the head-on, even better)
+whole, shell-on shrimp (if you can find them with the heads on, even better)

-- Heat the oil in a heavy pan (a cast iron pan is great for this), large enough for the shrimp to fit in one layer.
-When the oil is hot, start adding the shrimp to the pan—just a few at a time so as to not chill the oil down.
-Let the shrimp turn pink and the shell start to crisp up (about 3-4 minutes), then flip the shrimp over to cook on the other side.
+- Heat the oil in a heavy pan (a cast-iron pan is great for this), large enough for the shrimp to fit in one layer.
+When the oil is hot, start adding the shrimp to the pan—just a few at a time so as to not chill the oil.
+Cook for 3 to 4 minutes, until the shrimp turn pink and the shells start to crisp up.
+Flip the shrimp and continue to cook on the other side.

 - Using a slotted spoon, remove the shrimp with as much of the garlic and rosemary as you can get.
-Sprinkle immediately with salt, so that it sticks to the shells.
+Season immediately with salt so that it sticks to the shells.

 - Serve with lemon wedges to squeeze over the shrimp.
 Eat everything: The shells will be crispy and flavorful.